Protein: Getting enough and the best sources

 1. What other nutrients are delivered along with the protein-rich food?

-As with all foods, the less processed your protein choices, the better.
+As with all foods, choosing less processed proteins most often is the goal.

 2. Is the protein-rich food “complete”?

-Animal protein sources—meat, poultry, seafood, eggs, and dairy—contain all the essential amino acids our bodies need.
-Vegetarian protein sources—nuts and seeds, beans and peas, and whole grains—lack one or more of the essential amino acids.
+Animal protein sources—meat, poultry, seafood, eggs, and dairy—contain all the essential amino acids our bodies need to make protein.
+Most vegetarian protein sources—nuts and seeds, beans and peas, and whole grains—lack one or more of the essential amino acids.2

 No matter your specific diet, everyone can benefit from selecting a wide variety of lean protein-rich foods.

-Try eating more nuts and seeds, beans and peas, whole grains, safe-to-consume seafood like salmon and cod, eggs, white meat poultry, and soy products.
-As with all foods, the less processed your protein choices, the better.
+Quality protein foods to focus on include nuts and seeds, beans and peas, whole grains, safe-to-consume seafood like salmon and cod, eggs, poultry, and soy products.

 • Make a pesto with nuts, fresh herbs, olive oil and garlic and toss it with whole grains or whole grain pasta.

-• Enjoy a quarter cup of nuts along with a piece of fruit or raw veggies for a protein and fiber-filled snack that will keep you satisfied for hours.
+• Enjoy a quarter cup of nuts along with a piece of fruit or raw veggies for a protein and fiber-filled snack.

 • Top your oatmeal or other breakfast cereal with a tablespoon or two of raw or toasted nuts or seeds.

 • Don’t forget nut butters count too!
-Have an old-fashioned peanut butter (or other nut butter) and banana sandwich on whole grain bread.
+Have an old-fashioned peanut butter (or other nut or seed butter) and banana sandwich on whole grain bread.

 • Toss them in with your vegetable or grain salads.